 Mike Mozart via Flickr

-During a visit to a Washington, D.C., area Costco location equipped with a gas station, the price of regular unleaded was $2.08 per gallon.
-Premium unleaded totaled $2.55 per gallon.
-The cost of regular unleaded gas at a nearby BP station was $2.19 with cash ($2.31 with credit card) -- that's 11 cents extra, while premium unleaded cost $2.85 (30 cents more per gallon).
+During a visit to a Washington, D.C., area Costco location equipped with a gas station, the price of regular unleaded was $2.21 per gallon.
+Premium unleaded totaled $2.76 per gallon.
+The cost of regular unleaded gas at a nearby Sunoco station was $2.45 (24 cents extra), while premium unleaded cost $3.29 (53 cents extra).

-Coupons offer shoppers a great way to save.
-Combining coupons from manufacturers with supermarket sales is a particularly effective strategy to lower your grocery bill.
-It's also a strategy that won't work at Costco.
-The warehouse club doesn't accept manufacturer's coupons or discount coupons from outside retailers.
+Combining coupons from manufacturers with supermarket sales is a particularly effective strategy to lower your grocery bill, but it’s also a strategy that won’t work at Costco.
+The warehouse club doesn't accept manufacturer’s coupons or discount coupons from outside retailers.